8 minute read time

 Many agency email marketing services involve managing the email marketing process from beginning to end.
 The agency creates the strategy, builds the emails, imports the lists, clicks “send,” and provides performance analytics.
 Clients provide some upfront input and goals but otherwise don’t deal with much of the day-to-day tactical work.

 In this model, your client rarely (if ever) directly uses the email marketing tool itself.
 As an agency, you take complete ownership for your client’s email marketing strategy and can bill for this service any way you please: hourly, by campaign, or as a piece of a larger marketing strategy offering.
 For reference, about half of the thousands of agencies using Campaign Monitor operate on this ‘full-service’ model.

 The second half of our agency customers take a more hands-off approach.
 They provide the email marketing tool to their clients, perform the initial setup – such as creating a few email templates – but for the most part, turn over responsibility to the client to manage their campaigns on a day-to-day basis.
 You have the flexibility to offer more hands-on support, guidance, and supplementary services like creative and analytics along the way as it makes sense for your business and relationships.

 To determine which model your agency fits into, consider these questions:

 The features that are important to your agency will vary based on your chosen model and your clients’ goals.
-For instance, an agency who wants to provide an email tool to clients may need white-labeling and markup features, where an agency who just needs a tool to send on behalf of clients may not care as much about white-labeling it.
+For instance, an agency who wants to provide an email tool to clients may need private labeling and markup features, while an agency who just needs a tool to send on behalf of clients may not care as much about private labeling the email vendor’s app.